 Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan.
-We maintain the Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan (Amended and Restated May 3, 2019) (the "ESPP") for the benefit of our eligible employees.
+We maintain the Amended and Restated Midland States Bancorp, Inc. Employee Stock Purchase Plan (Amended and Restated May 3, 2019 and May 1, 2023) (the "ESPP") for the benefit of our eligible employees.
 The plan is not intended to constitute an "employee stock purchase plan" within the meaning of Section 423 of the Internal Revenue Code of 1986, as amended (the "Code").
 Any employee who has been employed by us or any subsidiary is eligible to participate in the plan upon completion of the service requirements determined by the Compensation Committee.
-Pursuant to the plan, participating employees are permitted to use after-tax dollars, up to a maximum of \$25,000 per calendar year of their compensation, to purchase shares of our common stock at the end of each calendar quarter.
+Pursuant to the plan, participating employees are permitted to use aftertax dollars, up to a maximum of \$25,000 per calendar year of their compensation, to purchase shares of our common stock at the end of each calendar quarter.
 The purchase price for the stock is currently 90% of the stock's fair market value as of the first day of each quarterly offering period.
 While the Compensation Committee could elect a different discount percentage, it does not expect to do so in the foreseeable future.
 At any time our common stock is listed for trading on a principal national securities exchange, including the Nasdaq Global Select Market, the fair market value under this plan is deemed to be the officially quoted closing selling price of the shares on the applicable day.
-The maximum number of shares that may be issued under the ESPP is 500,000, which includes the 300,000 previously subject to the ESPP and an additional 200,000 shares approved by shareholders as of May 3, 2019.
+The maximum number of shares that may be issued under the ESPP is 600,000, which includes the 300,000 previously subject to the ESPP, an additional 200,000 shares approved by shareholders as of May 3, 2019, and an additional 100,000 shares approved by shareholders as of May 1, 2023.
+As of December 31, 2023, there were 198,642 shares available for issuance under the plan.